Empathy in Cybersecurity: A Reflection of a Generous Mindset

 Jenny Radcliffe

 As the founder and Director of Human Factor Security, keynote speaker, renowned author, and social engineer, Jenny Radcliffe is a well-known figure in the InfoSec space.
 Jenny speaks, consults, and trains people in the skills of “people hacking” and explains how “social engineeringWhat is Social Engineering?
 Social engineering is a manipulative tactic cybercriminals use to deceive individuals into divulging confidential information or performing actions that compromise security.
-Unlike technical attacks, which exploit software...,” using psychological methods, can be a significant threat to organizations of all sizes.
+Unlike technical attacks, which exploit...,” using psychological methods, can be a significant threat to organizations of all sizes.
 She highlights how this knowledge is precious for security professionals by demonstrating to audiences how she uses psychological methods to pen-test companies and identify weaknesses in their security measures.

 A Generous Mindset.